-In those years, the United States pushed their border, the “frontier” further and ever further westwards.
-Deeper and deeper the White Man penetrated into Indian territory, more and more Indians were displaced from their traditional lands and forced into reservations.
+[America, around 1830/40] The United States pushed their border, the “frontier”, further and ever further westwards.
+More and more Indians were displaced from their traditional lands and forced into reservations.

 President Andrew Jackson (1829-1837) hated the Indians.
-During his presidency, the controversial Indian Removal Act (1830) was adopted.
+He pushed through his controversial Indian Removal Act (1830) was adopted.
 Thousands died on the Trail of Tears, the forced migration of the Cherokee in 1838.
 Among the opponents of the law was Congressman Davy Crockett from Tennessee.

 From 1832 through 1834, painter Karl Bodmer accompanied the German explorer Prince Maximilian zu Wied-Neuwied on his Missouri expedition in the United States.
 His paintings illustrate the prince’s book entitled “Maximilian Prince of Wied’s Travels in the Interior of North America.
 1839-1841.”